 Further north and right after Miriam College is the La Vista Subdivision, which was developed in the late 1940s and 1950s.
 It is home to many prominent people in Philippine business, entertainment and politics.

-Immediately after the La Vista Subdivision is the Sta.
-Maria della Strada Parish, which is a Catholic Church that was erected in 1981.
+Immediately after the La Vista Subdivision is the Santa Maria della Strada Parish, which is a Catholic Church that was erected in 1981.
 One of the interesting features of this modern church is the marble altar table that used by Pope John Paul II during the beatification of San Lorenzo Ruiz.

 Moving northward is the U.P.
 Town Center, a commercial shopping center which was designed and opened by Benoy Architects in 2013.
-This is a project of the Ayala Land Corporation in conjunction with the University of Philippines (UP), who owns the land.
+This is a project of the Ayala Land Corporation in conjunction with the University of Philippines (UP), which owns the land.
 The area used to be occupied by the U.P.
 Integrated School, and is now on least for a 25 year period.